Max Muncy Player Props: Dodgers vs. Giants

 Max Muncy At The Plate

-- Muncy has a home run and seven walks while hitting .121.
+- Muncy has three home runs and eight walks while hitting .194.

-- In three of nine games this year, Muncy has picked up at least one hit, including one game with multiple hits.
+- This season, Muncy has totaled at least one hit in four of 10 games (40.0%), and had multiple hits twice.

+- He has gone deep in two of 10 games played this year, and in 6.7% of his plate appearances.

-- Muncy has picked up an RBI twice this season, but just one in each of those games.
+- In three games this year, Muncy has picked up an RBI, with more than one RBI once.

-- In five of nine games this season, he has scored, including multiple runs once.
+- In six games this season (60.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.